ihsan-agile/ihsan-agile-guide/muhasabah-retrospective-template.md

 - "Did we check accessibility, or assume it was fine?"
 - "Did we validate benefit (maṣlaḥah), or assume our work was valuable without checking?"

-**Gharar (uncertainty) check:**
+**Gharar (harmful uncertainty) check:**

-- "Did we reduce uncertainty through validation, or build based on assumptions?"
+Not all uncertainty is unethical or avoidable.
+This check examines whether uncertainty became harmful because it was undisclosed, misunderstood, or unfairly transferred to others.

+Reflect honestly:

+- "Where did we rely on assumptions instead of validation?"
+- "Who might be surprised by limitations in what we shipped?"
-- "Did we consult those affected, or decide for them?"
+- "Did we consult those affected, or decide on their behalf?"
+- "Where might ignorance (jahalah) persist for users or future maintainers?"

+The concern is not the presence of uncertainty, but whether it was allowed to persist in a way that creates injustice or harm.

-**Ethical debt check:**
+**Ethical risk and undisclosed uncertainty check:**

-- "Did we create any ethical debt this sprint?"
+Ethical risk here does not mean imperfection or moving fast.
+It refers to situations where uncertainty, risk, or burden was introduced in a way that others may now bear without full knowledge, consent, or recourse.

+Ask:

-- "Did we skip any values-based criteria to ship faster?"
+- "Did we introduce uncertainty that others will have to live with?"
+- "Do those affected know this risk exists?"
+- "Did documentation substitute for disclosure or consent where more was required?"
-- "What shortcuts did we take that we're rationalizing?"
+- "What shortcuts are we currently rationalising?"

+Recording an issue does not make it acceptable.
+Some uncertainty requires escalation, disclosure, or refusal — not deferral.

 **IAF's critical role:** Create safety for honest answers.
 If team always says "yes, we met everything," either:
 - Criteria are too easy